databricks/terraform-databricks-sra/azure/README.md

   spoke = "spokeB"
 }
 ```
 Note that SAT is designed to be deployed _once per Azure subscription_.
-SAT is deployed to a spoke to more easily permit
+If needed, SAT can be deployed multiple times in
-users of this Terraform to deploy SAT to multiple subscriptions if needed.
+different regions using this terraform configuration.

 ### SAT Service Principal
 Some users of SRA may not have permissions to create Entra ID service principals.
 If this is the case, you can choose to